Dr Jenny Woodley is a Lecturer in Modern American History, with research expertise in African American History.

 - American Civil War memory

-Opportunities to carry out postgraduate research towards an MPhil/PhD exist in the areas of African American History and Civil War Memory, further information may be obtained from the NTU Graduate School.
+Opportunities to carry out postgraduate research towards an MPhil/PhD exist in the areas of African American History and Memory.
+Jenny is keen to attract proposals from postgraduate researchers on themes relating to African American History and to Memory and Commemoration.
+Further information may be obtained from the NTU Graduate School.

 - Art for Equality: The NAACP's Cultural Campaign for Civil Rights.
 Woodley J, 2014, University Press of Kentucky